dev-hari-prasad/poge/README.md

 If you discover a security issue, please open a private report or contact the maintainers.

 ## Contributing
 Pull requests are welcome.
 Keep changes small and focused, and prefer clear, straightforward code over cleverness.
-If you’re unsure or want to report a bug/feature, please open an issue here: https://github.com/the-not-boring/poge-pg/issues
+If you’re unsure or want to report a bug/feature, please open an issue here on: [Github Issues](https://github.com/dev-hari-prasad/poge/issues)

 ## Roadmap (short and sweet)
 - Smoother table editing flows